gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

       </body>
     </html>

-Now we just need to make the backbuffer match whatever size the browser has stretched the canvas.
+Now we just need to make the drawingbuffer match whatever size the browser has stretched the canvas.
 We can do that using `clientWidth` and `clientHeight` which are properties every element in HTML has that let JavaScript check what size that element is being displayed.